evanpets/CF5_Final_Project_Backend/README.md

 press F5.
 On run, Swagger will also load.

 Two SQL scripts are included within the folder provided.
 One creates the database and user, and the other inserts data.
-After running the script to create the database, you will need to go to `View -> Other Windows -> Package Manager Console` and on the terminal that opens, run `Add-Migration <name of your choice>` and after the process is finished, run `Update-Database`.
+After running the script to create the database, you will need to go to `View -> Other Windows -> Package Manager Console` and in the terminal that opens, run `Update-Database`.
+(A migration folder and file should already exist within the application.
+If not, in the Package Manager Console terminal, run `Add-Migration <name of your choice>` before you run `Update-Database`).
 This will create the tables of the database and will allow you to properly insert the values provided in the second script to the database.

 ## Brief description of the layout